merteldem1r/AlgoStruct/README.md

 The address of the variable you’re working with is assigned to the pointer variable that points to the same data type (such as an int or string).

-- Difference between Heap and Stack
+- Difference between Heap and Stack / Allocating & Deallocating Memory on Heap
 - Creating and allocating memory on Heap and seeing difference between C style and C++ style
-- Manually deallocating memory from Heap

   Code: [pointers.cpp](Essential-Concepts/Pointers/pointers.cpp)
   </br>